Titus Manlius Imperiosus Torquatus

-Titus Manlius Imperiosus Torquatus was a famous politician and general of the Roman Republic.
-He had an outstanding career, being consul three times in 347, 344, and 340 BC, and dictator three times 353, 349, and 320 BC.
-He was one of the early heroes of the Republic, alongside Cincinnatus, Cornelius Cossus, Furius Camillus, or Valerius Corvus.
-As a young military tribune, he defeated a giant Gaul in single combat in one of the most famous duels of the Republic, which earned him the cognomen Torquatus after the torc he took from the Gaul's body.
-He was also known for his moral virtues, especially his severity as he had his own son executed after he had disobeyed his orders in a battle.
+Titus Manlius Imperiosus Torquatus was a famous politician and general of the Roman Republic, of the old gens Manlia.
+He had an outstanding career, being consul three times, in 347, 344, and 340 BC, and dictator three times, in 353, 349, and 320 BC.
+He was one of the early heroes of the Republic, alongside Cincinnatus, Cornelius Cossus, Furius Camillus, and Valerius Corvus.
+As a young military tribune, he defeated a huge Gaul in one of the most famous duels of the Republic, which earned him the epithet Torquatus after the torc he took from the Gaul's body.
+He was also known for his moral virtues, and his severity became famous after he had his own son executed for disobeying orders in a battle.
 His life was seen as a model for his descendants, who tried to emulate his heroic deeds, even centuries after his death.

 Career

-His father Lucius was appointed dictator in 363 BC in order to fulfil religious duties, but instead undertook preparations for war.
+Titus's father Lucius Manlius Capitolinus Imperiosus was appointed dictator in 363 BC in order to fulfil religious duties, but instead undertook preparations for war.
 This resulted in strong opposition from the plebeian tribunes and he was brought to trial at the beginning of the next year, after he had resigned the dictatorship.
 Amongst the charges against him was that he had banished Titus from Rome on account of his speaking difficulties and made him work as a labourer.
 Upon hearing of these accusations against his father, Titus went to the home of the tribune Marcus Pomponius, where he was expected by the latter to provide further charges and was thus promptly admitted.
 However, once they were alone, he drew his hidden knife and threatened to stab the tribune unless he made a public oath not to hold an assembly to accuse Lucius Manlius, which Pomponius agreed to and duly performed.
 Titus Manlius' reputation grew on account of his filially pious actions, which helped him to be elected as a military tribune later in the year.